WASTE-TO-ENERGY Case Study

 Facility first opened in 1972, retrofitted in 1990s

-LCSWMA acquired in December 2013 & added a transfer station, ash storage building, maintenance facility and offices
+LCSWMA acquired the plant in December 2013 & added a transfer station, ash storage building, maintenance facility, and offices

 Permitted to process 800 tons per day or 283,000 tons annually

-Facility recovers 5,920 tons annually of ferrous metals (using a three-year avg.)
+Facility recovers approximately 6,000 tons annually of ferrous metals (using a three-year avg.)

 Owned by LCSWMA and operated by Reworld 24 hours a day, 7 days a week